mobxjs/mobx/docs/migrating-from-6-to-7.md

 ## Migrating legacy decorators

 MobX 7 supports Stage 3 decorators only.
-If your MobX 6 project still uses TypeScript / Babel legacy decorators, migrate them before upgrading.

 Legacy decorators looked like this: